-Non-Degree Studies students withdraw through Student Self Service in MyPack Portal.
+Non-Degree Studies students withdraw through the self-service Term Withdraw link in MyPack Portal.
 NDS students may contact the Student Services Center at (919) 515-6278 if they have any questions about this process.

 Students visiting from other institutions who are registered for NC State course work under the Inter-Institutional arrangement must initiate withdrawal on their home campus.

-Financial Aid recipients who withdraw during the semester or summer sessions may be required to repay all or a portion of the aid received, depending on the date upon which the withdrawal is effective.
-All students are required to get clearance through the Office of Scholarships and Financial Aid during the withdrawal process to determine their individual repayment obligations.Back To Top
+Financial aid recipients who withdraw during the semester or summer sessions may be required to repay all or a portion of the aid received, depending on the date upon which the withdrawal is effective.
+Students can contact the Student Services Center during the withdrawal process to determine their individual repayment options.